What Would Happen If You Waited Too Long to Move?

 You Might Miss the Buyer Who Would Have Loved Your Home

-Serious buyers are always looking.
-But they can only view what’s available.
-If your house isn’t on the market, they’re not going to wait.
+Serious buyers are always looking, but they can only view properties that are available.
+If your home isn’t on the market, they’re not going to wait.

 We've seen properties just like yours snapped up by people who were ready to go, and sellers kick themselves for not getting listed sooner.